 Completion of a strong undergraduate degree program, with fundamental training in biology, chemistry, mathematics and statistics, is required for admission to the Animal Science graduate program.
 Graduate programs in Animal Science often include supporting work in areas such as Pathobiology, Molecular and Cell Biology, and Nutrition, among others.

 The entire application package is evaluated as a whole, and in some cases a weakness in one area may be overcome by strength in another.

-In addition to the admission requirements of the Graduate School, all applicants are required to submit scores from the General Test of the Graduate Record Examinations, three letters of recommendation, and a Personal Statement.
-Prospective students are strongly encouraged to read the Department of Animal Science Web pages before applying.
+In addition to the admission requirements of the Graduate School, all applicants are required to submit three letters of recommendation and a Personal Statement.
+Prospective students should review the List of Requirements before applying.

 Applications for graduate studies are submitted online through the University of Connecticut Graduate School.
-The Department of Animal Science reviews complete applications on a revolving basis.
-However, the following University of Connecticut Graduate School deadlines must be met in order to matriculate during the semesters indicated:
+Students normally matriculate beginning with the Fall semester, but occasionally, students begin at the start of the Spring semester.
+The Department of Animal Science reviews complete applications on a rolling basis.